Home/Energy and Power/Oil and Gas/Spain Natural Gas Market

 Supply Chain Analysis

 The Spanish supply chain is transitioning from a traditional import-consumption model into a complex re-export and blending network.
+According to IEA, Spain accounted for over 85% of Europe’s total LNG imports from Russia in Q1-Q3 2025.
 Regasification terminals at Huelva, Cartagena, and Bilbao are serving as critical nodes for both domestic grid injection and maritime bunkering.
 This evolution is forcing a tighter integration between Enagás (as the TSO) and regional distributors like Naturgy to manage the introduction of biomethane and hydrogen.
-Consequently, the value chain is becoming increasingly digitalized to manage multi-directional gas flows and guarantee the origin of renewable gases.
+Consequently, the value chain is becoming increasingly digitalised to manage multi-directional gas flows and guarantee the origin of renewable gases.

 Government Regulations